About Group Psychotherapy

 A psychotherapy group of this nature helps its members develop awareness of themselves and of their interactions with others.
 The participants also use the safety of the group to try out new ways of interacting with others.
 The group aims to provide a unique, safe and honest place for members to learn about themselves and their styles of interaction.
 Group members learn how to create relationships that are healing, how to negotiate conflict, and how to obtain valuable feedback about how they interact with others in their respective personal and work environments.
 We focus on communication, relationship skills and emotional awareness.
 We practice being more assertive and develop a deeper understanding of the impact we have on each other.

-As a potential group member you typically have three pre-group and one post-group session so that I can learn about you and your history, and we can establish whether the group is the best way to meet your needs.
+As a potential group member you typically have three pre-group sessions so that I can learn about you and your history, and we can establish whether the group is the best way to meet your needs.
 We will also determine whether you feel you can work well with me, and we will identify the focus of your work in the group.
 Thereafter we meet periodically, according to your needs.

 Group Facilitator: Dr Myrna Frank